tomoemon/vebootstrap/README.md

 Virtualenv Bootstrapper
 ========================

-When you are about to create a python program with some pip modules, you may setup virtualenv and install some pip modules within that virtualenv manually.
-This module automatically creates an environment and enables it.
+When you are about to create a python program that depends on some packages, you may setup virtualenv and install some packages within that virtualenv manually.
+This module automatically creates an environment and installs packages in it.

 Setup
 -------------